napari/napari.github.io/fundamentals/shapes.md

 You'll then be able to start adding another one.

-When using the shapes addition or editing tools the pan and zoom functionality of the viewer canvas is disabled and you are able to edit the layer.
+When using the shapes addition or editing tools the pan and zoom functionality of the viewer canvas is disabled and you can edit the layer.
 You can temporarily re-enable pan and zoom by pressing and holding the spacebar.
 This feature can be useful if you want to move around the shapes layer as you edit it.